zachpmanson/notes/notes/Projects/Ochrs/Ochrs Syntax.md

 BacklinkExtension is an enhanced version of [WikiLinkExtension](https://python-markdown.github.io/extensions/wikilinks/) that supports aliased links and can include anchor links.

-## Ochrs Variables
+## Build-Time Functions

-There are also build-time variables that you have access to on all pages.
+There are also build-time functions that you have access to on all pages.
 The list of extensions above is one of these, generated at built-time by Ochrs.
-The format to insert one of these variables is:
+The format to insert one of these functions is:

 ```
 Some normal text <ochrs:example> some more text